Title, Company, and Location

 Being a supportive Admin+ team member does not mean only executing daily office responsibilities.
 It also means leading initiatives and giving direction to accomplish overall priorities that benefit the whole company.
 Our unique experiences working with team members of all levels gives us the valuable perspective and knowledge to lead strategically.

 Tyler Travis has built a fulfilling career as a valued and successful Executive Assistant while raising a family and being an ambassador of hope for people living with ulcerative colitis.
 Join us in celebrating the remarkable achievements of this 2022 OfficeNinjas All-Star!

 Onyx generously gifted each All-Star winner with a luxury gift package.

-Take a few minutes to congratulate 2021 All-Star, Tonya Carter, and share what her story means to you.
-And if you have a question for Tonya, please include it with your comment.
+Take a few minutes to congratulate 2022 All-Star, Tyler Travis, and share what her stories and perspective mean to you.
+And if you have a question for Tyler, please include it with your comment.